openhab/openhab-addons/addons/binding/org.openhab.binding.smappee/README.md

 This thing act like a bridge and represents your smappee monitor device and should be configured first.
 Once configured, this will autodetect all other smappee things.
 Detected things :

-- smappee-appliance : A detected appliance, the appliances that are not categorized yet (type "Find Me"), are skipped.
+- smappee-appliance: A detected appliance, the appliances that are not categorized yet (type "Find Me"), are skipped.
-- smappee-actuator : A paired smappee switch.
+- smappee-actuator: A paired smappee switch.
-- smappee-sensor : A paired water or gas sensor.
+- smappee-sensor: A paired water or gas sensor.

 ## Discovery